Should you focus on building awareness and reputation or drive sales, leads, and traffic?

 Brand marketing is all about creating and maintaining a strong, positive reputation for your brand.
 It's about ensuring that your customers and clients always have a good experience with your company and that they continue to recommend you to others.

-It's important to remember that brand marketing is not about PR or promoting your products or services.
+You’ll discover in this performance marketing vs brand marketing guide that brand marketing is not about PR or promoting your products or services.

-It's about everything else that goes into creating a great customer experience, from the way you answer the phone to the quality of your product or service.
+Brand marketing focuses on everything else that goes into creating a great customer experience, from the way you answer the phone to the quality of your product or service.

 We can look at Nike’s brand marketing strategy to understand how it is done.